 - Increased compliance with recommended therapy

 - No digestion issues

-- No pills to remember
+- No need to remember pills

 - No constipation